WhaddaMakers/Long-range-433MHz-RF-wireless-module-set/README.md

-# Whadda Long Range 433MHz RF wireless module set (WPI469)
+# Whadda long-range 433MHz RF wireless module set
 This example shows how you can use the Whadda Long Range 433MHz RF wireless module set (WPI469) with two Arduino® compatible boards to send and receive data.
 # Library dependencies
 - RCSwitch.h